 - Purpose: Heavy, long-distance freight.
 These engines could be found throughout the Great Western Railway system.
 Altogether, 167 were built.
 No 2807 is the oldest GWR locomotive surviving in private hands.
 It was withdrawn in 1963 and was rescued from Barry scrapyard in 1981.
 It was returned to steam in 2010.

 4270 - “42xx” class tank locomotive.
 This locomotive's restoration started at Toddington in mid-2003 before it moved elsewhere until it returned in 2013.
-With the restoration complete, 4270 made its debut at the 2014 Cotswold Festival of Steam and is now a regular performer on the GWSR.
+With the restoration complete, 4270 made its debut at the 2014 Cotswold Festival of Steam and is a regular performer on the GWSR.
 The loco is now back with us after undergoing wheelset repars at Crewe in the first half of 2018.

 - Wheel arrangement: 2-8-0T

 - Purpose: Heavy freight work, mainly in the South Wales coalfields.
 165 of these locomotives, which were the only 2-8-0 tank engines to run in the UK, were built at Swindon.
 No 4270 was built in 1919 and withdrawn in 1962, making the short journey from its last shed at Cardiff East Dock to the Barry scrapyard.